← Back to writing

 Web forensics is the art and science of reconstructing digital activity from the “scars” it leaves behind.
 It is the realization that the web is not a series of isolated events, but a continuous stream of state changes.
 If you know where to look, you can rebuild the past.

-This essay explores the techniques and tools required to perform high-fidelity web forensics.
+This essay explores the techniques and tools required to perform high-fidelity web forensics, the same operating logic that drives WebForensicsLab and the broader evidence and forensics lane on this site.

 1. The Browser as a Forensic Log